 "Janel helped us through the process of opening our 22-year marriage.
 Her amazing communication techniques gave us the wisdom, confidence & empathy we needed to transcend many years of outdated belief structures.
 We have been deeply moved by our ability to grow together and better honor each other’s needs and desires."

 -Chris & Lina H.

-Creating customized connection agreements for your relationship can lead to amazing depths of intimacy, growth and pleasure.
-But it can also be really challenging if you don't have the right tools or if one of you has hesitations around a more open relationship.
+Creating customized agreements for your relationship that expand outside of traditional monogamy can lead to amazing depths of intimacy, growth and pleasure.
+But it can also be painfully overwhelming if you don't have the right tools or if one of you has hesitations around non-monogamy.

-After a decade in open relationships plus years of helping clients bridge the gap between monogamy and non-monogamy, I know how to prevent the most common mistakes partners make on their Relationship Design journey.
+After a decade in open relationships plus years of helping clients bridge the gap between monogamy and non-monogamy, I am passionate about helping partners with differing desires for their relationship structure embark on an empowering, mutually-beneficial Relationship Design journey.
 That's why I created a comprehensive program for couples who are exploring creating their own relationship rules.

 Healthy "more open" relationships require a strong foundation of trust, emotional intelligence, self-awareness, honesty, vulnerability and intimate communication.
 This program will help you create a relationship that empowers you both to thrive.